Introduction

 Recommended Minimum Fan Run Time

-If you do set a minimum fan run time for your smart thermostat, we recommend you set it no shorter than 15 minutes per hour.
+If you configure a minimum fan run time setting on your thermostat we recommend that you set it for no less than 15 minutes per hour.
+This helps to minimize the impact of any natural delays in communication between Flair and your thermostat.